 - Persona's Nyarlathotep, an Eldritch Abomination Anthropomorphic Personification of the entirety of Humanity's collective evil.
 He was cast away at the end of 2.

 - Deconstructed horrifically in Arc Rise Fantasia.
 Prince Weiss accuses the god Eesa of being one of these.
 The other gods, Real and Imaginal are an Omnicidal Maniac and a racist jerkass, so the party doesn't really have any other frame of reference... until it's revealed that Eesa is actually an emotionally-broken Woobie, Destroyer of Worlds.
 How she became one is pure Tear Jerker material.

-- The Elder God in Legacy of Kain is eventually revealed to be this in Deception, following truckloads of Foreshadowing in Soul Reaver 2.
+- The Elder God in Legacy of Kain is eventually revealed to be this in Defiance, following truckloads of Foreshadowing in Soul Reaver 2.